moliver28/research-handbook/content/handbook/security/security-and-technology-policies/software-development-lifecycle-policy.md

 - Security: Developers must define how they will keep the application secure.
 This includes deciding how to protect user data and general application data.
 - Programming: Define the project's tech and tool stack.

-Design documents must be approved by relevant stakeholders prior to being merged (prototyping).
+Design documents must be approved by relevant stakeholders prior to reach the next "Development and Testing" stage (prototyping).

 ### Development and Testing